orzock/orzock.github.io/_posts/2024-07-31-Event Marketing Plan.md

 - **Leads management:** Collect and manage contacts during the event.
 Follow up with potential partners and clients by sending industry updates related to Medvista’s services and products, ensuring continuous communication and strengthening relationships.

-As for the point of contact, I would arrange a list the candidate list of vendors and point of contact within the company Medivista as shown in the table below:
+To ensure a successful trade show, I will arrange a list of potential vendors, including those for booth design, setup and teardown, marketing material printing, and logistics.
+Internally, I will coordinate with the sales team, R&D, and the PM department to align our positioning and messaging for the event.
+Below is a table detailing the points of contact (POC):

 ![Event Marketing Plan Content](event/euretina/POC.jpg)

 ## 0.2 Preparation Timeline

-The overall preparation could take 4-8 months dependts on the event scale and manpower in the marketing team for coordination.
-In this case, as the only marketer to prepare for the trade show participation, I would kick off my planning process 6-7 months in advance in order to have more buffer.
+In general, the preparation of exhibiting in a trade show could take 4-8 months long; it dependts on the event scale and manpower in the marketing team for coordination.
+In the case of EURETINA 2024, as the only marketer to prepare for the trade show participation, I would kick off my planning process 6-7 months in advance in order to have more buffer.

 ![Event Marketing Plan Content](event/euretina/timeline.jpg)

 ## 0.3 Budget Plan

 Before

 ![Event Marketing Plan Content](event/euretina/registration_fee.jpg)

 ![Event Marketing Plan Content](event/euretina/budget_plan.jpg)